A History of Money and Banking in the United States

 Thus, he employs the laws of economic theory in conjunction with other relevant disciplines to trace each event back to the nonquantifiable values and goals of the particular actors involved.

-In Roth bard’s view, economic laws can be relied upon in interpreting these no repeatable historical events because the validity of these laws—or, better yet, their truth—can be established with certainty by praxeology, a science based on the universal experience of human action that is logically anterior to the experience of particular historical episodes.1 It is in this sense that it can be said that economic theory is an a priori science.
+In Rothbard’s view, economic laws can be relied upon in interpreting these no repeatable historical events because the validity of these laws—or, better yet, their truth—can be established with certainty by praxeology, a science based on the universal experience of human action that is logically anterior to the experience of particular historical episodes.1 It is in this sense that it can be said that economic theory is an a priori science.

 In sharp contrast, the new economic historians view history as a laboratory in which economic theory is continually being tested.
-The economic quantities observed at different dates in history are treated like the homogeneous empirical data generated by a controlled and repeatable experiment.
+The economic quantities observed at different dates in history are treated like homogeneous empirical data generated by a controlled and repeatable experiment.

 As such, they are used as evidence in statistical tests of hypotheses regarding the causes of a class of events, such as inflations or financial crises, that are observed to recur in history.